Cancer Types – Skin Cancer (Non-Melanoma)

-Basal cell carcinoma.
-Cells in the lower epidermis are round cells known as basal cells.
-About 80% of skin cancer develops from this type of cell and is called basal cell carcinoma.
-Basal cell carcinoma most often develops on the head and neck.
+- Basal cell carcinoma.
+Basal cells are the round cells found in the lower epidermis.
+About 80% of skin cancers develop from this type of cell.
+These cancers are described as basal cell carcinomas.
+Basal cell carcinoma most often develops on the head and neck, although it can be found anywhere on the skin.
 It is mainly caused by sun exposure or develops in people who received radiation therapy as children.
-This type of skin cancer usually grows slowly and rarely metastasizes (spreads) to other parts of the body.
+This type of skin cancer usually grows slowly and rarely spreads to other parts of the body.

-Squamous cell carcinoma.
+- Squamous cell carcinoma.
 Most of the epidermis is made up of flat, scale-like cells called squamous cells.
-Approximately 20% of skin cancer develops from these cells and is called squamous cell carcinoma.
-This type of cancer is mainly caused by sun exposure, but it can appear on skin that has been burned, damaged by chemicals, or exposed to x-rays.
-Sites of a chronic inflammatory skin condition, mucous membranes (skin that lines the mouth, nose, anus, and a woman’s vagina), and the lips are susceptible to squamous cell carcinoma.
-Squamous cell carcinoma rarely metastasizes, but it is more likely to spread than basal cell carcinoma.
+Around 20% of skin cancers develop from these cells, and these cancers are called squamous cell carcinomas.
+Squamous cell carcinoma is mainly caused by sun exposure, so it may be diagnosed on many regions of the skin.
+It can also develop on skin that has been burned, damaged by chemicals, or exposed to x-rays.
+Squamous cell carcinoma is commonly found on the lips; at sites of a long-standing scar; and on the skin outside the mouth, anus, and a woman’s vagina.
+About 2% to 5% of squamous cell carcinomas spread to other parts of the body, which makes it more likely to spread than basal cell carcinoma.

-Melanoma.
-Where the epidermis meets the dermis, there are scattered cells called melanocytes, which produce the pigment melanin that gives skin color.
+- Melanoma.
+Where the epidermis meets the dermis, there are scattered cells called melanocytes.
+These cells produce the pigment melanin, which gives skin its color.
 Melanoma starts in melanocytes, and it is the most serious type of skin cancer.
 For more information about melanoma, please visit the melanoma section.

-There are a few other rarer types of skin cancer, including keratoacanthomas, Merkel cell carcinoma, cutaneous (skin) lymphomas, Kaposi sarcoma, skin adnexal tumors, and sarcomas, all of which are classified as non-melanoma skin cancers.
-However, this section focuses on basal cell and squamous cell skin cancers.
+There are a few other rare types of skin cancer, including cutaneous (skin) lymphomas, Kaposi sarcoma, skin adnexal tumors, and sarcomas, all of which are classified as non-melanoma skin cancers.
+The rest of this section focuses on the more common non-melanoma skin cancers.